 This course teaches the basic physiology of the pulmonary system and details the physiological principles underlying various therapeutics, diagnostic, and monitoring procedures in respiratory care.
 The student interprets patient data, solves problems, and analyzes patient cases using these physiological concepts.
-Prerequisite: BIO 2011; RSP 1010, 1011 3 hours of lecture per week spring This is a field experience of one day per week that allows the student to become familiar with the hospital setting; perform basic respiratory therapy in acute care areas of the hospital; and get an introduction to evidence-based practice as it applies to respiratory care.
-Pass/No Pass.
-Prerequisite: BIO 2011; RSP 1010, 1011 8 hours of clinic per week
+3 hours of lecture per week

+Prerequisite: BIO 2011; RSP 1010, 1011